byteAgenten/archer-runtime/README.md

 ### Setup:
-Install the required npm modules by executing the following commands in your terminal window.
+Open a terminal window and navigate to the root folder of the project.
+Install the required npm modules by executing the following commands.

+*In case you are woking on linux or MacOS you might have to write **`sudo`** in front of **`npm`**.*
 ```shell
 npm install grunt-cli -g
 npm install bower -g